Advances and challenges in single-molecule electron transport: Conclusions

 \subsubsection{Towards devices - {\ciss } and Molecular Nuclear Spintronics}

-The magnetic degrees of freedom of molecular matter are investigated in the fields of Molecular Magnets and Molecular Spintronics.
+{Many forms of switching in single-molecule junctions have been investigated, and for a recent review we refer to \textcite{Ke2019}.} The magnetic degrees of freedom of molecular matter are investigated in the fields of Molecular Magnets and Molecular Spintronics.
 Phenomena and activities in these fields are very rich and deserve reviews of their own.
-We have only touched upon the chirality induced spin selectivity; despite the effect not being well understood, applications are already under investigation, for instance for separating enantiomers in chemical synthesis.\cite{Banerjee-Ghosh2018}
+We have only touched upon the chirality induced spin selectivity; despite the effect not being well understood, applications are already under investigation, for instance for separating enantiomers in chemical synthesis \cite{Banerjee-Ghosh2018}.

 We would like to mention yet another development that is as speculative as it is stimulating: While the coherence times of electronic spins are believed to be too short in order to allow for quantum information processing, the lifetimes of nuclear spins located on isolated molecules are much longer.
 This observation has nourished hopes to use molecular-nuclear spins for applications in quantum computing \textcite{Moreno2018}.
 Indeed, the experimental control of nuclear spin-states in isolated molecules has been demonstrated in an impressive sequence of experiments \cite{Thiele2014,Ganzhorn2016}.